tannewt/wa-law.org/bill/2021-22/hb/1394/1/README.md

 # House Bill 1394

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1394.xml)
+## Section 1
+> This section adds a new section to an existing chapter [9A.49](/rcw/09A_washington_criminal_code/9A.49_lasers.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.49_lasers.md) for context.

+1. A person is guilty of unlawful discharge of a laser in the first degree if he or she knowingly and maliciously discharges a laser at a person and as a result causes any form of full or partial visual or ophthalmic degradation to one or both eyes of that person.

+2. Unlawful discharge of a laser in the first degree is a class A felony.

 ## Section 2
 > This section modifies existing section [9A.49.020](/rcw/09A_washington_criminal_code/9A.49_lasers.md).
 Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.49_lasers.md) for context.